EhistheGreat/LiveChat-/README.md

 run python3 chatserver.py n host machine

-run the clientchat.py app on another device or you can run it on another terminal and do again for the second client  ( now they can communicate )
+run the clientchat.py app on another device or you can run it on another terminal run again for  second client

-works like for a one or one communication or a group communication